 Curriculum evaluation refers to an ongoing process of collecting, analyzing, synthesizing, and interpreting information to aid in understanding what students know and can do.
-It refers to the full range of information gathered in the District to evaluate (make judgments about) student learning and program effectiveness in each content area.
+It refers to the full range of information gathered in the school district to evaluate (make judgments about) student learning and program effectiveness in each content area.

-Curriculum evaluation must be based on information gathered from a comprehensive assessment system that is designed for accountability and committed to the concept that all students will achieve at high levels, is standards based, and informs decisions which impact significant and sustainable improvements in teaching and student learning.
+Curriculum evaluation must be based on information gathered from a comprehensive assessment system that is designed for accountability and committed to the concept that all students will achieve at high levels, is standards-based, and informs decisions which impact significant and sustainable improvements in teaching and student learning.

-The Superintendent or Designee is responsible for curriculum evaluation and for determining the most effective way of ensuring that assessment activities are integrated into instructional practices as part of school improvement with a particular focus on improving teaching and learning.
+The superintendent is responsible for curriculum evaluation and for determining the most effective way of ensuring that assessment activities are integrated into instructional practices as part of school improvement with a particular focus on improving teaching and learning.
 A curriculum framework will describe the procedures that will be followed to establish an evaluation process that can efficiently and effectively evaluate the total curriculum.
 This framework will, at a minimum, describe the procedures for the following curriculum evaluation activities:

 - Identify specific purposes for assessing student learning;